 How the Test will Feel

 Some people may have discomfort from lying on the hard table.

 Contrast given through an IV may cause a slight burning sensation.
 You may also have a metallic taste in the mouth and a warm flushing of the body.
 These sensations are normal and most often go away within a few seconds.

 Why the Test is Performed

-This test is helpful for diagnosing diseases that affect the following areas:
+This test is helpful for diagnosing diseases that affect the following areas around the eyes:

 - Blood vessels